happypandax/happypandax/docs/source/plugin.rst

 **Command entry**:

     This is what allows **commands** to be extensible.
 An **entry** allows other code to step in and run.
-    In plug-in terms, it's what allows a plug-in handler to step in and run its code to either modify the process or do something else entirely.
+    In plugin terms, it's what allows a plugin handler to step in and run its code to either modify the process or do something else entirely.
     **Command entries** are defined by **commands** and it's up to a command when and how an **entry** is used.

 **Command event**: